-I look forward to welcoming the participants to this exciting conference which will bring together world leaders in their respective fields in the fascinating environment of Dubai.
+I look forward to welcoming the participants to this exciting conference which will bring together world leaders in their respective fields in the fascinating environment of Sharjah and Dubai.
 The city has become a great tourist attraction because of the range of facilities that it offers to the visitors, warm clean beaches, traditional bazaars and modern shopping centers which are a shopper's paradise, culinary delights from the East and the West, and top class hotels which can provide you with very comfortable accommodation at reasonable rates.

 Prof. Atta-ur-Rahman is a Fellow of Royal Society (London), and Honorary Life Fellow of Kings College Cambridge University.
 He is the author/editor of 105 books published by major US/European presses and has 874 research publications, 59 chapters in books and 15 patents to his credit.
 He is the Editor-in-Chief of a number of European Chemistry journals including Current Medicinal Chemistry, Current Organic Chemistry, Mini-Reviews in Medicinal Chemistry, Letters in Organic Chemistry, Studies in Natural Products etc.

 Prof. Atta-ur-Rahman has been awarded Doctor of Science degrees by a number of universities including Cambridge University and UNESCO Science Prize (1999) as well as the highest civil awards of the Government of Pakistan and Austria for his contributions to medicinal chemistry and education.